 Was it a success?

 Since going live, there's been a 50 percent increase in donations made on mobile devices year-over-year, an 87.4 percent increase in the number of total donations made year-over-year and a 53.4 percent increase in donation value year-over-year (figures from August 2017).
 PayPal has also been added as a payment option to the site accounting for almost a quarter of donations since the relaunch; this has also reduced transaction costs.

 So what advice would Parkinson’s UK give to other charities planning a digital project of this size?

 Field says that digital transformation doesn't just take place front of house, it takes place in the "deepest corners of an organization".

 "Sometimes cultural change and getting everyone on board can be the hardest part," he explains.

 It's important to involve colleagues, including senior staff, in these types of projects to make sure the right people are feeding into the process.
 Parkinson's UK's digital team invited key colleagues from across the organization to workshops to keep them updated and involved in the process.

-“Anything you're doing that changes the way individuals work in house has to be communicated effectively,” says Darragh.
+“Anything you're doing that changes the way individuals work in house has to be communicated effectively,” says Field.
 "Don't underestimate the amount of assurance and support you have to give to colleagues."